Fatima-css/aws-VPC-three-tier-architecture-lab/README.md

 ## Database Configuration from App Instance

 **Objective:** Connect the App Tier EC2 instance to Aurora RDS, create a database and table, and insert initial test data.
+You are essentially using the App Instance as a tool to connect to your database and build its structure.

 ### 1️.
 Install MariaDB Client